A listing for any spinoffs or variations related directly to any Precure fanseasons. These include:

 - Peaceful in Death: Yasu.
 The twist is, she only stayed dead for less than a minute.
 She was just instructed to preserve the illusion by Kamryou before Hinyu comes back.

-: Uh, it's my choice as to what my swimwear is... could you please... back off a bit?
-Izumi
+Yasu: Uh, it's my choice as to what my swimwear is... could you please... back off a bit?

-: Thanks.
+Yasu: Thanks.
 He was bloody well getting kind of... invasive, to say the least.
-Izumi

-: The scary thing is, there are some authority figures in religion that are just like that.
+Izumi: The scary thing is, there are some authority figures in religion that are just like that.
 Catholic priests, for example.
 Doesn't mean they're all as bad as—or worse than—Hinyu.
-Yasu

-: Well, hi there, Princess. [she and Haruki curtsy as she says this]
+Nanami: Well, hi there, Princess. [she and Haruki curtsy as she says this] What's up?

-! [grabs Nanami by the front of her outfit] Get your bloody hands the bloody hell off my bloody kid brother!
+Yasu: You shit! [grabs Nanami by the front of her outfit] Get your bloody hands the bloody hell off my bloody kid brother!
 What the bloody hell do you bloody think he bloody well is, your bloody doll!?
-Nanami

 - To say nothing of the number of times Yasu has used British swears, such as "bloody", "bugger", "wanker", and "tosser".